immcantation/immcantation/docs/getting_started/getting-started.rst

     :align: left

-The tutorial *Reconstruction and analysis of B-cell lineage trees from single cell data using Immcantation* is available as a Jupyter notebook (`dowser_tutorial.ipynb <https://bitbucket.org/kleinstein/immcantation/src/master/training/>`_) in the Immcantation repository.
+The tutorial *Reconstruction and analysis of B-cell lineage trees from single cell data using Immcantation* is available as an R Notebook (`dowser_tutorial.Rmd <https://bitbucket.org/kleinstein/immcantation/src/master/training/>`_) in the Immcantation repository.

 .. admonition:: Tutorial